 In the meantime, FCA advised owners to keep their Pacifica Hybrid vehicles at a distance.
 The guidance includes not parking the minivan inside a structure or near buildings and parking the car away from other vehicles.
 The automaker further stated that owners should not place wet items or liquids that could spill in the second row of seats.

 Auto Product Liability Issues

-If you have been injured as a result of a defective auto, it is important to preserve the vehicle in its current condition, unaltered, so it can be thoroughly examined by an expert for evidence of defects, malfunctions and design flaws.
-If it is determined that an auto defect caused the injuries, then, the automaker can be held liable for the injuries, damages and losses.
+If you have been injured due to a defective auto, it is important to preserve the vehicle in its current condition, unaltered, so an expert can thoroughly examine it for evidence of defects, malfunctions and design flaws.
+If it is determined that an auto defect caused injuries, then, the automaker can be held liable for the injuries, damages and losses.
 An experienced auto defect lawyer who has successfully handled auto product liability cases against large automakers can help injured victims and their families pursue their legal rights.